Stalpaard/SensoHapt/README.md

 ## Build requirements
 We recommend to open the solution in Visual Studio 2015.
+The library paths are configured for a x86 build, so make sure you build targeting this architecture or change the library paths to x64 equivalents.

 Make sure the [OpenHaptics 3.5 toolkit](https://3dssupport.microsoftcrmportals.com/knowledgebase/article/KA-03459/en-us) and [OpenHaptics Phantom Device Driver v5.1.7](https://3dssupport.microsoftcrmportals.com/knowledgebase/article/KA-01460/en-us) and